-Connecticut: In the last 12 minutes of the legislative session, Connecticut became the first state to self-fund a study on Work and Save legislation.
+Work and Save Plan Template Factsheet_CT 3-19-14 In the last 12 minutes of the legislative session, Connecticut became the first state to self-fund a study on Work and Save legislation.

-Minnesota: Following in Connecticut’s footsteps, Minnesota set money for a study aside as part of the Women’s Economic Security Act.
+In Minnesota Following in Connecticut's footsteps, Minnesota set money for a study aside as part of the Women's Economic Security Act.

 Utah: An interim study in the coming months will look at retirement security in Utah.